-Any student who is absent from class for three days without notification to the program instructor will be automatically withdrawn from class per TBR policy 2:03:01:05.
+Any student who is absent from class for three days without notification to the program instructor will be automatically withdrawn from class per TBR policy 2:03:01:05 (https://policies.tbr.edu/policies/academic-retention-and-readmission-tennessee-colleges-applied-technology).
 On the day following the third no call no show absence, the instructor will fill out the required termination notification forms and forward them to the Student Services Office.